cloudberrydb/cloudberrydb-site/docs/sql-stmts/sql-stmt-create-transform.md

 ## Compatibility

 This form of `CREATE TRANSFORM` is a Cloudberry Database extension.
 There is a `CREATE TRANSFORM` command in the SQL standard, but it is for adapting data types to client languages.
-That usage is not supported by Greenplum.
+That usage is not supported by Cloudberry Database.

-## See Also
+## See also

 [CREATE FUNCTION](/docs/sql-stmts/sql-stmt-create-function.md), [CREATE LANGUAGE](/docs/sql-stmts/sql-stmt-create-language.md), [CREATE TYPE](/docs/sql-stmts/sql-stmt-create-type.md), [DROP TRANSFORM](/docs/sql-stmts/sql-stmt-drop-transform.md)